-The LAFH 2014 Awards raised more than $1 million to stop the cycle of homelessness for families in Los Angeles.
+We invite you to join more than 450 prominent business and community leaders for LAFH Awards 2015 supporting LA Family Housing.
+This annual event raises $1 million to stop the cycle of homelessness for families in Los Angeles.

-Please join Co- Chairs Blair Rich and Deborah & Matthew Irmas for another opportunity to change the lives of those impacted by poverty in Los Angeles.
+Please join Co-Chairs Blair Rich and Deborah & Matthew Irmas for an evening to change the lives of those impacted by poverty in Los Angeles.

 The opening of The Louis Apartments is the exciting culmination of three years of outreach and engagement with the Sunland-Tujunga community in the city of Los Angeles.